 If you are using the early-bound programming model, an entity is represented by a class, such as the

 Account class that represents the account entity.
 Entity attributes are represented by class properties.
 This class is generated by the CrmSvcUtil tool.
 For more information, see WCF Early Bound (strong typed) Programming.
 Alternatively, you can write programs that work with entity data by using a dynamic approach.
 For more information, see WCF Late Bound (loosely typed) Programming.

-The metadata for a Dynamics 365 for Customer Engagement apps organization contains the definitions for the entities, attributes, and the relationships between the entities.
-For more information, see The Metadata and Data Models in Dynamics 365 for Customer Engagement apps.
+The metadata for a Dynamics 365 Customer Engagement (on-premises) organization contains the definitions for the entities, attributes, and the relationships between the entities.
+For more information, see The Metadata and Data Models in Dynamics 365 Customer Engagement (on-premises).
 As a developer there are many cases where it is useful to be able to find all the metadata for an organization.
 There are a number of ways you can find and reference the metadata:

-You can use the Entity Metadata Browser to view entities and their properties in Dynamics 365 for Customer Engagement apps.
+You can use the Entity Metadata Browser to view entities and their properties in Dynamics 365 Customer Engagement (on-premises).
 For details, see Browse the Metadata for Your Organization.

 You can generate the metadata for your organization using these samples:

 You can create the following types of the relationships between entities: one-to-many, many-to-one, and many-to-many.
 The records for a many-to-many relationships are stored in an intersect entity.
 After a relationship is defined, use the AssociateRequest message or the Associate method to create a link between the specified records, and use the DisassociateRequest message or the Disassociate method to remove a link between the specified records.

 In the one-to-many and many-to-one relationships, some actions on the parent entity record affect the child entity records.
 The actions that have cascading behavior include: Assign, Delete, Merge, Share, Unshare and Reparent.
 For more information, see Entity Relationship Behavior.